lizardkun/OSM-Road-Waypoints-Extractor/README.md

-# OSM Road Node Extractor
+# OSM Road Waypoints Extractor
 To obtain the latitude and longitude values of all the nodes that make up a particular road in OpenStreetMap (OSM), you can enter the way-id of the road.
 The script will then extract this information from OSM and return it to you.
 This can be helpful in a variety of applications, such as autonomous vehicle navigation, mapping and geospatial analysis.